 21: Send paid traffic to targeted landing pages

 Not many companies are smart enough to take advantage of this awesome business hack.
 Instead of directing all website traffic to your home page, build targeted landing pages based on the place in the sales funnel the customer’s in.

 - Industry specific landing pages

 - Landing page for free trial sign up

 ROI (return on investment) shows how much money you spent on achieving a certain goal.
 Businesses always measure the ROI of ad campaigns – how big was a cost-per-click and how much did acquiring a new customer cost.
 But there is so many other processes that the ROI can be measured and later used for optimizing business.
 For example hiring new workers or offering free transport for goods.

-Example: A B2B business selling project management software did a Facebook ad campaign that targeted creative agencies.
+Example: A B2B business selling online project management software did a Facebook ad campaign that targeted creative agencies.
 The overall cost of the campaign was $12.5k and the time spent by employees (10 hours).
 The company got 477 new free trial sign-ups that converted to 347 new paying customers.
 This means that acquiring a new customer cost them $36 USD.
 Their average lifetime value of customer is $35 so the campaign will not be repeated anytime soon.

 Always keep in mind that ad campaigns can also serve as a method for increasing awareness and making people talk about your product.
 It will return benefits in long term.